Trina Driver. (Dip Couns Dip Life Coach Dip HE BaPa)

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My fee is £35 and I can negotiate reductions for people whose circumstances would otherwise prevent them from having access to therapy.
+My fee is £35 and I can negotiate reductions for key workers and people whose circumstances would otherwise prevent them from having access to therapy.

 Concessions offered for

 Women for whom contact is extremely difficult (through fear or shame or other communication difficulties).
 (Sessions can be arranged in a way that is manageable for you - including, for example, typing on Skype, email exchange or texting. )